notaryproject/ratify-containerd/docs/overview.md

 2. The `verification.crt` is the public certificate notation verifier should use.
 3. The `policy.rego` is the policy applied to the verifier report to determine an overall result.

 All three files MUST be present on the node to perform verification.
 Configuration at the node is fairly cumbersome and requires elevated shell permissions on the node exposed to the user.
-To avoid this, the PoC implements a `configmap-watcher` daemon.
+To avoid this, the PoC implements a `configmap-monitor` daemon.
 This daemon uses the kubelet config to connect to the cluster api server.
-It then registers a watcher on a particular named ConfigMap resource and listens continuously for update/create/delete events.
+It then registers a monitor on a particular named ConfigMap resource and listens continuously for update/create/delete events.
 This daemon creates/updates/deletes each of the three files based on the configmap being watched.

 ### Implementation Details